Analysis | Trump’s impeachment attorneys offer a laughable rationalization for his false fraud claims

 So the two arguments being made here, both of which are terrible, are that Trump was simply exercising free speech in repeatedly claiming that the election was stolen and, second, that the sanctity of the election is unknowable.

 The first point is easily dismissed by anyone who has spent more than five minutes considering the First Amendment and its history.
-By now, your brain should be jumping up and down hollering, “fire in a crowded theater!” for the very good reason that this commonly known (though often misunderstood) scenario serves as a reminder of how the First Amendment is necessarily limited.
+By now, your brain should be jumping up and down hollering “Fire in a crowded theater!” for the very good reason that this commonly known (though often misunderstood) scenario serves as a reminder of how the First Amendment is necessarily limited.

-In 1969, the Supreme Court articulated a specific exception to the broad right of free speech: “the constitutional guarantees of free speech and free press do not permit a State to forbid or proscribe advocacy of the use of force or of law violation except where such advocacy is directed to inciting or producing imminent lawless action and is likely to incite or produce such action.”
+In 1969, the Supreme Court articulated a specific exception to the broad right of free speech: “The constitutional guarantees of free speech and free press do not permit a State to forbid or proscribe advocacy of the use of force or of law violation except where such advocacy is directed to inciting or producing imminent lawless action and is likely to incite or produce such action.”

 In other words, speech that incites or is likely to incite lawless action is exempted from the First Amendment.
 Sort of a flaw in using the First Amendment to defend speech alleged to have incited lawless action.

-Impressively, it’s the second argument here, the one about “fraud” itself, which is the worse one.
+Impressively, it’s the second argument here, the one about “fraud” itself, that is the worse one.

 Trump’s attorneys do two dishonest things one after the other.
 Trump, they claim, thought that “the election results were suspect” because “under the convenient guise of Covid-19 pandemic ’safeguards’ states election laws and procedures were changed by local politicians or judges without the necessary approvals from state legislatures.”